Novacyt S.A.: Coronavirus test update

 Regulatory News:

-Novacyt (EURONEXT GROWTH: ALNOV; AIM: NCYT), an international specialist in clinical diagnostics, is pleased to provide an update regarding the novel coronavirus (COVID-19) test developed by Primerdesign, its molecular diagnostics division.
+Novacyt (EURONEXT GROWTH: ALNOV; AIM: NCYT), an international specialist in clinical diagnostics, is pleased to provide an update regarding the novel coronavirus (COVID-19) test developed by Primerdesign, its molecular diagnostics division based in the UK.

-Following the completion of Public Health England's (PHE) formal evaluation of Primerdesign's COVID-19 test, as announced on 12 March 2020, the government agency has commenced ordering the test.
-Orders are initially for eight hospitals to provide stocks in those locations for four weeks of planned testing.
-The total value of the initial purchase is approximately £1.0 million (€1.1 million), which is the single largest order the Company has received to date for its COVID-19 test.

 Graham Mullis, Chief Executive Officer of Novacyt, commented: